Roundist/bracelet-game/README.md

 # Future Improvements:

--Add a bead color picker
+- Add a bead color picker
--Export designs to a shareable format
+- Export designs to a shareable format
--Web-based version (React or Canvas)
+- Web-based version (React or Canvas)

-# Why I Built This:

-We needed a faster way to design bracelets for customers.